electricant/ipol.gq/content/pages/random.md

 ### Relationships

-Lately it seems as if I have become more intressted in relatioship-related essays.
+Lately I have become more intressted in relatioship-related essays.
 Here is a selection.
 Relationship here is intended both as concerning a couple or between people general.

 * [Having children is not life-affirming: it’s immoral](https://aeon.co/essays/having-children-is-not-life-affirming-its-immoral)